Brettw347/Portfolio-Website/README.md

 ## Overview

 ## Upcoming features:
+- Collapsible menus for 'My Skills' section
+- Hamburger menu for mobile and tablet screen sizes
+- Designs & layouts for different screen sizes
 - Refined padding & margins
-- Designs & layouts for different screen sizes
 - Information from 'Contact Me' form is sent/stored somewhere
-- Add Hamburger menu for mobile and tablet screen sizes
+- 'My Experience' and 'My Education' combined into a single component
+- More dynamic/diverse backgrounds